FackJox/portfolio-sandrogh/docs/testing/components/button.md

 5. Test composition patterns with asChild
 6. Verify that custom class names are properly merged
 7. Test both the presence and absence of classes based on props
-8. Verify that all interactive states (hover, focus, disabled) are properly styled
+8. Verify that all interactive states (hover, focus, disabled, loading) are properly styled
 9. Test that icon children receive the correct styling through arbitrary variants
+10. Test keyboard interactions to ensure accessibility
+11. Verify loading state behavior and associated accessibility attributes

 ## Related Documentation